 top of page

-• Writer's pictureOut and About
+Writer's pictureOut and About

-Maylands Peninsula
+Maylands Peninsula with Maylands Waterland

 This is a loop walk so you can start at a number of places.
 Limited car parking is available at Peninsula Farm or at the small shopping centre where Noggos Kitchen and Coffee is situated.
 Larger car parks are available at Maylands Golf Course, Maylands Foreshore, Clarkson Reserve or Tranby Reserve.

 At Peninsula Farm there is a very degraded sign for the Swan River Heritage Trail which traces part of Captain Stirling's 1827 expedition upriver.
 This 14.7 km driving/cycle trail links with the Swan Valley Heritage Trail.
 Rediscovering Eric from the Swan River Ramble at Peninsula Farm we followed the shared use footpath along the river reserve upriver enjoying the views across to Kuljak Island.
-The day we walked was a few days after a massive storm passed through so although all the paths had been cleared there was quite a lot of small debris, such as branches, around and there were also larger logs which had either fallen or been cut off the trees as they waited to be cleared away.
-Some local kids had been busy making a cubby with the loose branches - nature play at it's best!

 At the end of the path follow Hillside Crescent a short distance and you will come out at Bath Street Reserve.
-There are picnic and barbecue facilities here as well as a small shaded natural playground.
+There are picnic and barbecue facilities here as well as a small shaded playground.
 You can also access the jetty from here.
 We had previously visited this park on our Baigup Wetlands walk (part of the Swan River Ramble).

 This time we wandered up to De Lacy Reserve to play on the flying fox, bird's nest swing and small playground (toilets here are open if games are being played) before heading west along Richard Street, crossing Peninsula Road and following Fogerthorpe Street to Mary Street, emerging at Berringa Park Wetlands Conservation Area.

-Follow the shared use path around the western edge of Lake Bungana and then past the Police Complex emerging at Maylands Foreshore Reserve where you can visit the Aviation Commemorative Park, on the site of the former Maylands Aerodrome.
+If not the shared path skirts the Police Complex and meets Clarkson Road.
+Cross here to enter Maylands Foreshore Reserve where you can visit the Aviation Commemorative Park, on the site of the former Maylands Aerodrome.
 It marks the aerodrome’s historical significance as the birthplace of commercial aviation in Western Australia and its role as Perth’s first official airport.
 Interpretive signs at the park tell the story of the aerodrome, which operated between 1924 and 1963, and was home to several pioneering aviation companies and national organisations such as Australian National Airways, the Aircraft Production Commission and the Bureau of Meteorology.

 We continued through Tranby Reserve checking out the statues reflecting the indigenous land use before European settlement.
 The Chase Farm archaeological site is marked out by the wooden fence.
 Inside this area an archaeological dig discovered the footprint of Schulstad's Dairy Farm and the engineering works that used to be on this site.
 The information panels on the reconstructed "homestead" provide background on how the land was used and how important this area was for the Methodist church.
 You can still look down the old well.
 From here we followed Hardey Road past the Maylands Amateur Boat Building Club and back to our car at Peninsula Farm.